 Craig Overton, spearhead of that force, was still moving the ball away, although, at first, the bowling didn’t seem to have quite the intensity it had had on the previous evening, and batting seemed a little less frenetic.
 Perhaps it was just an overnight change in the mood of the watcher, or perhaps bowlers cannot be expected to reach the heights of the previous evening all the time.
-Perhaps it was that Lace and Taylor began to get the Gloucestershire score moving, Lace with a cover drive off Overton, and Taylor with a clip through midwicket off Davey, both for four.
+Perhaps it was that Lace and Taylor began to get the Gloucestershire score moving, Lace with a cover drive off Overton for four, and Taylor with a clip through midwicket off Davey.
 It was a chimera.
-Those fours were but sandcastles setting themselves against the power of an incoming tide.
+Those strokes were but sandcastles setting themselves against the power of an incoming tide.

 Lace, who top scored in this innings with 21, drove Brooks through the covers to the Somerset Stand for four but to no avail.
 Against this attack, every Gloucestershire batsman had his term.
 Lace’s ended when he attempted to drive Brooks straight back down the ground.
 It would have been a spectacular stroke, but he played around the ball and his off stump cartwheeled spectacularly.
 So spectacularly that it ended up re-siting itself in the ground three yards back from its original location.
 56 for 7.

 Overton bowling is a sight to behold.
 He has a fast, straight run-up.
 He is six feet five inches tall, but when the camera follows him to the crease, he looks larger; he dominates the screen as he jumps into his delivery stride.
-At full stretch he towers over the umpire and the other figures in view.
+At full stretch he towers over the umpire.
 The run-up and action exude confidence.
 The delivery stride exudes intent.
 Intent to dominate and overwhelm the batsman.
 The ball is delivered with a piercingly accurate trajectory these days as it carries out its master’s purpose.
 A Craig Overton spell is a powerful weapon in his captain’s armoury.

 The afternoon session began with lowish smooth grey cloud hanging lugubriously over the Quantocks.
-It stayed there for the rest of the afternoon, like some ancient Greek god constantly reminding the players that they might not have the only say in the outcome of this match.
+It stayed there for the rest of the afternoon like some ancient Greek god constantly reminding the players that they might not have the only say in the outcome of this match.
 Somerset did not start well.
-When he has on four, Byrom clipped Payne neatly and forcefully off his legs but got under the ball.
-It left his bat at boundary speed but was plucked out of the air by van Buuren at midwicket and Somerset were 12 for 1.
+When he was on four, Byrom clipped Payne neatly and forcefully off his legs but got under the ball.
+It left his bat at boundary speed but was plucked out of the air by van Buuren fielding at square leg and Somerset were 12 for 1.
 It was Gloucestershire’s only success.

 There was assurance from Abell from the start and growing assurance from Lammonby as the afternoon wore on, particularly the latter part of it.
 Abell began slowly, as if he was carrying out an inspection of the route ahead.
 In one early over from Higgins, he played out a maiden but his attacking strokes, when they came, brooked no argument.
 When Abell attacks a cricket ball it is done with a short, sharp movement of the bat as if the follow-through is an unnecessary adjunct to the main business.
 A square drive off Higgins was as good an example as any.
-There was no follow-through at all, but the ball found its way to the Caddick Pavilion boundary nonetheless.
+There was minimal follow-through, but the ball found its way to the Caddick Pavilion boundary nonetheless.
 A full toss from Shaw, a delivery virtually extinct among the Somerset bowlers in this match, was driven straight and hard to the Sir Ian Botham Stand boundary.
-A glance, Abell’s downfall too often, was perfectly played and when the ball crossed the Trescotick Pavilion boundary Somerset’s lead had extended beyond 200.
+An attempt at a glance, Abell’s downfall too often, resulted in four leg byes.
+When the ball crossed the Trescothick Pavilion rope Somerset’s lead reached 200.

 Somerset’s dominance continued unabated after tea.
-But now Lammonby, who had been becalmed for long overs before the interval began to assert himself, to take his toll of the Gloucestershire attack.
-A cut off Shaw to the Somerset Stand caught the eye and a drive through Abell’s legs brought him a single which registered his first first-class fifty.
+But now Lammonby, who had looked becalmed before the interval, at least in comparison to Abell, began to assert himself, to take his toll of the Gloucestershire attack.
+A cut off Shaw to the Somerset Stand caught the eye and a drive through Abell’s legs brought a single which registered his first first-class fifty.
 A pull off Charlesworth was not quite a classic, and it took the aerial route, but it reached the Somerset Stand safely enough.

 And then the royal icing on the Somerset cake.
 When Abell reached his hundred, Lammonby was on 65.
 Abell spoke to Lammonby.
 I know not what he said but the effect was electric.
 At least, it was as if someone had flipped a switch in Lammonby’s cricketing brain.
 Suddenly the air seemed full of cricket balls.
 Over midwicket off Scott and then through the covers, both for four with the bowler looking on in apparent despair.
 Then Higgins, who had given the Somerset batsmen much trouble in the first innings, was unmercifully treated.
-In one over the tally read: Hook.
-6. Garner Gates.
-Lofted drive.
-6. Somerset Stand.
-Cover drive.
-4. Caddick Pavilion.
-Behind square.
-1 for the strike.
-A dual dash for a century and a declaration it may have been, but it was uplifting stuff from one so early in his career.
-It left him on 92.
+In one over the tally was: Hook – six – Garner Gates.
+Lofted drive – six – Somerset Stand.
+Cover drive – four – Caddick Pavilion.
+Behind square – one for the strike.
+A combined dash for a century and a declaration it may have been, but it was uplifting stuff from one so early in his career.
+It left him on 91.
 In the next over against the continuing Scott, three successive balls took him to his century.
 My notebook reads: Ov 53.4.
 Lamm.
 Scampered 2.
 94. Ov.
 53.5.
 No ball.
 Scampered 2.
 96. Ov.
 53.6.
-Scoop over slip.
-Gimblett’s Hill.
+Scoop to fine leg.
 4. 100.
 Standing ovation from flats.
 And from me I might add.
 Another single and Lammonby had 101, the same as Abell who had reached his century 35 runs ahead of Lammonby.

 It left Gloucestershire 385 to win, 219 runs more than any side has scored against Somerset, in either innings of any match, this year; and 309 more than Gloucestershire had scored in their first innings.
 And if that were not measure enough of Somerset’s dominance, more was to follow.
 “What do they feed Davey on?” asked the stunned text.
-Charlesworth caught behind of a lifting ball that caused him to instinctively jerk his head back as it flew off the edge, and a yorker of such perfection it squeezed between the bottom of the bat and the top of the boot.
-With Chris Dent already out, lbw to a fast, straight ball from Craig Overton that ended Gloucestershire’s woes for the day on 14 for 3.
+Charlesworth caught behind off a lifting ball that caused him to instinctively jerk his head back as it flew off the edge, and a yorker of such perfection it squeezed between the bottom of Lace’s bat and the toe of his boot.
+With Chris Dent already out, lbw to a fast, straight ball from Craig Overton, that ended Gloucestershire’s woes for the day on 14 for 3.
 Most satisfactory indeed, at least from a Somerset perspective.